inform-us/requirements_specifications/rules/POM DrEaMing.md

 Operational definition = of all Perioperative patients (patients on T06 and WMS), what proportion have daily DrEaMing metrics (fluid intake, diet intake, mobilisation achieved) documented (weekly chart)

 A day is defined as between 00:00 and 23:59

-To comply with the DReaMing metric, all three (fluid intake, diet intake, mobilisation achieved) must be documented at least once in this time window (i.e. a valid _dt stamp for an entry for each individual metric) in order to achieve (1) Documented; if any of the 3 DReaMing metrics is missing an entry (a valid _dt stamp) then return (2) Missing
+To comply with the DReaMing metric, all three (fluid intake, diet intake, mobilisation achieved) must be documented at least once in this time window (i.e. a valid _dt stamp for an entry for each individual metric) in order for each patient to achieve (1) Documented for that patient

+If any of the 3 DReaMing metrics is missing for any patient, an entry (a valid _dt stamp) then do not count

 Numerator = sum of patients achieving (1) Documented response between 00:00 and 23:59
-Denominator = total number of patients (occupied beds) between 00:00 and 23:59 Calculate daily percentage for each unit, (exceptionally) Aggregate the daily percentages into a -weekly mean percentage_ for each of these respective units (T06, GWB & WMS) Aggregate the daily percentages into a weekly mean percentage for T03 Northside & T03 Southside producing one value for the unit T03
+Denominator = total number of patients (occupied beds) between 00:00 and 23:59 Calculate daily percentage for each unit
-Plot an SPC chart for each respective unit: y-axis = weekly percentage; x-axis = time Floor plan
+Aggregate the daily percentages into a -weekly mean percentage_ for each of these respective units (T06, WMS) Plot an SPC chart for each respective unit: y-axis = weekly percentage; x-axis = time
-Are we looking at who
-Are we looking at who is DrEaMing?
-Bespoke.